kkumar-fk/community-net-scripts/README.md

 ---

+## 🚀 Notes on Script Customization

+While most of the 21 scripts included should work out of the box, a few may require minor modifications depending on your specific test setup.
+These scripts were tested on a 144-core system with processes pinned to CPUs 0–71.
+This setup allowed for measurement of packet processing on expected cores (0–71) versus unexpected cores (72–143).

+The following scripts may require changes:

+1. compare.sh – Assumes tests are run on CPUs 0–71.
+If your test setup differs, update the CPU ranges (0–71 and 72–143) accordingly.
+If you're not interested in distinguishing unexpected cores, you may simplify by analyzing all queues without filtering.

+2. drops.sh and pkts.sh – These rely on standardized metrics from modern ethtool output and typically should not require any changes.

+3. netperf_test.sh – If you do not want to pin test processes to a specific set of CPUs, uncomment the lcpus=72 line.

+4. parse_all_files.sh – Contains lines referencing CPU ranges (0–71 / 72–143).
+If you're running tests across all cores, you can remove or modify those filters.

+5. run_all_tests.sh – This is the main driver script.
+Set the appropriate values for CONN, RPS, and other parameters as required for your tests.

+---

 ## 🚀 How to Run the Test Suite

 1. The main entry point is `run_all_tests.sh`.
 You can modify this script as needed.